-The Government is changing the law to better respond to the international threat of cybercrime by passing the Budapest Convention and Related Matters Legislation Amendment Bill (the Bill).
+The Government has changed the law to better respond to the international threat of cybercrime by passing the Budapest Convention and Related Matters Legislation Amendment Act (the Act).

 "Accession" occurs when a country accepts the offer to become a party to a treaty already negotiated and signed by other states.
 It has the same legal effect as ratification.
 Accession usually occurs after the treaty has entered into force.

-The Bill includes feedback from a consultation paper on which the Ministry of Justice and the Department of the Prime Minister and Cabinet undertook public consultation in 2020.
+The Act included feedback from a consultation paper on which the Ministry of Justice and the Department of the Prime Minister and Cabinet undertook public consultation in 2020.

-The Bill would introduce ‘preservation directions’ that would support of domestic criminal investigations and overseas criminal investigations and proceedings.
+The Act introduced ‘preservation directions’ to support of domestic criminal investigations and overseas criminal investigations and proceedings.
 It would also require a person who is the subject of a preservation direction to keep the existence of the direction confidential to avoid prejudicing a criminal investigation.

-The Bill proposes to enable production orders and surveillance device warrants to be applied for in support of international criminal investigations and proceedings.
+The Act also enables production orders and surveillance device warrants to be applied for in support of international criminal investigations and proceedings.
 It would also introduce new measures to ensure that human rights are upheld and affirmed.

-The Bill would also ensure that New Zealand law fully aligns with the requirements of the Budapest Convention relating to computer-related offending.
+The Act also ensures New Zealand law fully aligns with the requirements of the Budapest Convention relating to computer-related offending.

 Further information: